 Understanding Motivational Enhancement Therapy (MET)

-After an initial assessment, MET is comprised of four targeted treatment sessions.
+After an initial assessment, MET is comprised of 4 targeted treatment sessions.
 Each session is personalized to the need of the individual.
 Early sessions focus on evaluating information from the initial assessment and setting goals for the future.
 Later sessions provide the patient with perspective and positive reinforcement for staying sober.

-MET and Addiction Treatment
+MET And Addiction Treatment

 When someone checks into a drug rehab center, they are evaluated to determine their treatment needs.
 Physicians typically monitor a patient’s vital signs and the body’s changes during withdrawal from the drug.
 MET therapists then work with patients to help change their thoughts and behaviors related to drug use.